benbasson/iSomething/README.md

 *Why did you create this?*

 Google decided that iGoogle isn't really necessary in the age of smart phones and tablets.
-For a lot of use-cases that is probably true, but I like being able to see the headlines and weather forecast on my PC.
+For a lot of use-cases that is probably true, but I like being able to see the headlines and weather forecast all in one place on my PC.

 *Why does the name change on every page refresh?*